Ernest Malinowski: Later life

 There are opinions about the appointment in 1888 of Ernest Malinowski to the position of professor of the Department of Topography and the election in 1889, after Władysław Folkierski, dean of the mathematics and natural science faculty of the University of Lima.
 Others report that Ernest Malinowski took the chair of mathematics at the University of Lima in 1888 and was elected dean of the faculty of mathematics and natural sciences in 1889.
 With the current state of research, it is difficult to refer to this information.
-He published La moneda enel Péru (Lima 1856) and Ferrocaril Central-Transandino (Lima 1869).
-As the director of the Escuel de Ingenieros Civiles y de Minas, he wrote several articles for the journal Boletin de Minas, published by the university.
+He published La moneda en el Perú (Lima 1856) and Ferrocaril Central-Transandino (Lima 1869).
+As the director of the Escuela de Ingenieros Civiles y de Minas, he wrote several articles for the journal Boletin de Minas, published by the university.
 Ernest Malinowski knew English, French and Spanish perfectly both orally and in writing - apart from Polish and Russian - and was thoroughly familiar with both classical and contemporary literature of these three languages.
 In Lima, he lived in an apartment in an elegant hotel on Portal de Botoneros 52 (now defunct).
 He ran an open house, employed a French cook, served breakfasts and dinners to Peruvian dignitaries, foreign diplomats, scientists and journalists.
 He made short trips by train for diplomats and professionals from various countries.
 He never married, although he was an object of interest to many women.
 In the light of contemporary opinions, he was considered an intelligent, elegant person, an ornament of salons, but also a shy and a bit sad person.
 He contributed to the employment of Polish engineers in Peru, including Edward Habich, Aleksander Miecznikowski, Władysław Folkierski, Władysław Kluger, Ksawery Wakulski, Aleksander Babinski.
 He helped Polish biologists and travelers, for example Konstanty Jelski and Józef Siemiradzki.